 Next, we examine the marginal effects that volatile capital flows and the effectiveness of regulation policies may have on growth in specific geographic regions with a focus in the African continent.
 Sub-Saharan Africa (SSA), in particular, is an interesting case because it has experienced sustained economic growth since the mid-1990s but, at the same time, remains one of the most financially under-developed regions in the world (Honohan and Beck, 2007).
-With this in mind, it is interesting to examine the role of macro-prudential regulation within our framework as financial deepening gradually takes pace and has the capacity to attract more (volatile) capital flows in the region.
-To test for this, column (2) adds to our regression equation two further interaction terms: a SSA dummy multiplied with VolF and with ($MPR \times VolF$).
+With this in mind, it is interesting to examine the role of macroprudential regulation within our framework as financial deepening gradually takes pace and has the capacity to attract more (volatile) capital flows in the region.
+To test for this, column (2) adds to our regression equation two further interaction terms: a SSA dummy multiplied with VolF and with ( $MPR \times VolF$ ).
 The results show that volatile capital flows on average continue to disrupt economic growth, with the marginal effect experienced in SSA being greater in magnitude.
 In the same spirit, macroprudential regulation on average attenuates the effect of volatile flows, doing so at a greater degree in SSA.
 Repeating the same exercise for the sub-sample of Francophone SSA countries in column (3), we observe a similar finding.
 This, however, is not the case for an even smaller sub-sample of countries that participate in the West African Economic and Monetary Union (WAEMU/BCEAO).
-Column (4) shows that these countries although benefit from the impact of macro-prudential policies, they do not appear to obtain any additional marginal gains.
-In general, SSA and within it its Francophone countries gain enormously from the imposition of macro-prudential regulation, over and above the average gains in our country sample.
+Column (4) shows that these countries although benefit from the impact of macroprudential policies, they do not appear to obtain any additional marginal gains.
+The same appears to be the case for another monetary union, the Economic and Monetary Union (EMU) of the European Union, illustrated by the findings in column (5).
+In general, SSA and within it its Francophone countries gain enormously from the imposition of macroprudential regulation, over and above the average gains in our country sample.
 This implies that the marginal benefits in these regions have the potential to continue with the spread of pan-African banking groups so long as financial regulation is not outpaced.
-In contrast, the group of WAEMU/BCEAO countries by applying uniform bank regulations and supervisory practices may have reached their maximum benefit from utilizing macroprudential rules given the current size of the financial sector and the inflows of capital.
+In contrast, the groups of WAEMU/BCEAO and EMU countries, by applying uniform bank regulations and supervisory practices and with the current size of the financial sector and the inflows of capital, enjoy the same benefits as the average country in our sample.